fauna artwork

 Candied honey is formed by encouraging the natural crystallization process of raw honey.

-Summertime in Tasmania, when we harvest our honey from the honeycomb, it is in its natural liquid state.
-Once extracted it is stored in bulk containers but in a matter of weeks, the natural sugars in honey will begin to crystalize, and the entire contents of the container will eventually set hard.
-When the honey is required for bottling, we gently re-liquefy the honey in a warm room, all while monitoring the temperature so it is maintained below 38°C, mimicking the temperature of the hive.
+When honey is required for bottling, we gently re-liquefy the honey in a warm room, all while monitoring the temperature so it is maintained below 38°C, mimicking the temperature of the beehive.

 Liquefying the honey is necessary to enable it to be pumped into a tank, where we seed it by adding a small amount of honey that has already developed a fine crystal structure.
 The honey is then stirred intermittently over 3-4 days which loosens and polishes the crystals.
 Once this process is complete the result is the beautiful creamy texture that is our signature soft candy (candied) honey.